Cancer survivor inspires teammates with spirit, perseverance and a mid-90s fastball

-“Throughout the whole process, Max would talk about how much he missed baseball,” said fellow pitcher Nathan Shoup ’13, Beatty’s friend and roommate.
+When Beatty made appearances at early season PLU games in Portland, and later at home games on the Parkland campus, it buoyed the spirits of the players and PLU fans.“Throughout the whole process, Max would talk about how much he missed baseball,” said fellow pitcher Nathan Shoup ’13, Beatty’s friend and roommate.
 “I visited him a few times and each time he made me play catch with him in the driveway.
 As only Max would, he was working on his cutter.
 The guy was two months into chemotherapy and his ball was still alive.
 I believe he could have pitched last season with chemotherapy.
 His talent and resiliency are things I have become in awe of in my four years knowing Max.”

 Without Beatty, the 2012 Lutes finished 24-16 overall and in third place in the Northwest Conference with a 16-8 record.
 “His illness left a crater in our locker room,” Shoup said.
 “We were probably a Max Beatty away from winning the NWC last season.”

 With chemo treatments finally behind him, Beatty made his return to the pitcher’s mound during the summer, playing his second consecutive season with the Corvallis Knights’ summer wood-bat baseball team for college eligible student-athletes.